5 Common Residential Electrical Issues

 Feeling a slight shock or tingle from appliances, switches, or other electronics can be a sign of faulty grounding.
 Improper grounding is highly hazardous.

-An outlet that provides no power may indicate a tripped GFCI outlet, blown fuse, bad breaker, or disconnected wires.
+An outlet that provides no power may indicate a tripped GFCI outlet, blown a fuse, bad breaker, or disconnected wires.

 By staying alert to these common red flags, you can quickly detect electrical faults before more severe problems arise.
 Acting at the first sign of trouble will help keep your home’s electrical system running safely.